aliciamchen/generosity-actions/data/README.md

     - `understood`: did the participant indicate that they understood the instructions?
     - `pass_attention`: did the participant pass the attention check?

-- `validation_effort_data.csv` collected July 12, 2023 by Alicia Chen
+- `validation_effort_data.csv` collected July 12, 2023
     - `subject_id`: anonymized participant ID
     -  `story`: label for each of the 16 scenarios
     - participant responses (0-indexed, on a 7 point Likert scale)
-        - `expected_high_benefit`: how much was the (assigned) target of generosity expected to put in effort, compared to not interacting
+        - `expected_high_effort`: how much was the (assigned) target of generosity expected to put in effort, compared to not interacting
-        - `expected_low_benefit`: how much was the (assigned) generous actor expected to put in effort, compared to not interacting
+        - `expected_low_effort`: how much was the (assigned) generous actor expected to put in effort, compared to not interacting
     - `understood`: did the participant indicate that they understood the instructions?
     - `pass_attention`: did the participant pass the attention check?

-`validation_benefit_diff.csv` and `validation_effort_diff.csv` contain computed mean benefit/effort values for each scenario, and their difference
+`scenarios_benefit.csv` and `scenarios_effort.csv` contain computed mean benefit/effort values for each scenario, and `scenarios_diff.csv` contain their difference.